t-iuy987/arabic-reader/README.md

 - jaxb-api 2.3.0

 #### Backend Configuration (application.properties)
-Ensure your MySQL database is running and configure the `application.properties` file located in `src/main/resources` with the following settings:
+Ensure your SQL database is running and configure the `application.properties` file located in `src/main/resources` with the following settings:

 ```properties
 spring.mvc.view.prefix = /WEB-INF/jsp/